-When Thanksgiving rolls around, it’s hard not to get excited for everything that involves turkey, stuffing, cranberry sauce, sharing a meal with family and friends, and sitting in the corner with the dog to avoid tense arguments.
+When the holidays roll around, it’s hard not to get excited for everything that involves turkey, stuffing, cranberry sauce, sharing a meal with family and friends, and sitting in the corner with the dog to avoid tense arguments.
 And for all their emotional labor, don’t dogs deserve a seat at the table or, at the very least, a plate of their own?

-Because Thanksgiving dishes tend to be rich, full of butter, spices, sugar, and other ingredients that range from slightly unhealthy to downright dangerous, sharing a Thanksgiving plate with your four-legged housemate isn’t quite as easy as loading up a little of each dish and letting them have at it.
+Because Thanksgiving, Christmas, and Hanukkah dishes tend to be rich, full of fats, spices, sugar, and other ingredients that range from slightly unhealthy to downright dangerous, sharing a seasonal plate with your four-legged housemate isn’t quite as easy as loading up a little of each dish and letting them have at it.
 Feeding fatty table scraps and other dog-inappropriate foods can cause or exacerbate inflammation, weight gain, and pancreatitis.

-That doesn’t mean, however, that your dog can’t also enjoy Thanksgiving.
+That doesn’t mean, however, that your dog can’t also enjoy your family celebration.

 And here’s our usual disclaimer: Too many extras can throw off the nutritional balance of your dog’s diet, so feed even the healthiest treat in moderation!

 Can my dog eat Thanksgiving/Christmas turkey?

 Turkey is good for dogs: it’s rich in protein and other essential nutrients such as iron, phosphorus, and zinc, and it’s low in fat.It’s a key ingredient in one of our very own fresh recipes!